 Welcome to Yellow Card Centre Scotland

 YCC Scotland is a joint venture between the Medicines and Healthcare products Regulatory Agency (MHRA) and the Scottish Government.
 Its aim is to improve drug safety in Scotland.
-The centre is based within the Centre for Adverse Reactions to Drugs Scotland (CARDS), in the Medicines Information Department of the NHS Lothian University Hospitals Division.
+The centre is based within the Medicines Information Department at the Royal Infirmary of Edinburgh.

-This website will give you information about the personnel
+This site will give you information about the personnel

 working in the Centre, as well as its main aim, which is to increase and improve the quality of adverse drug reactions (ADR) reporting in Scotland using the Yellow Card Scheme